Really? No lunch meat or sushi during pregnancy, and I can’t touch kitty litter??

 For moms carrying your own egg, only half of your tiny peanut is identical to your own biology (the other half belonging to your inseminator — otherwise known as your husband, boyfriend, guy at the bar that night, or, actual sperm donor).

 Because of this dissimilarity, your little ball of baby cells would normally be rejected by your body’s own immune system (much like with a transplanted organ).
-Thankfully, our immune systems have evolved and know NOT to attack the developing fetus.
+Thankfully, our immune systems have evolved to know NOT to attack the developing fetus.

 So, which of the rules are justifiable and which aren’t?
 Let’s have a look.